ryjen/arg3game/README.md

 *  a terminal (telnet)
 *  a web page (websockets)

-Uses MongoDB for data storage and Lua for scripting
+Uses MongoDB for data storage and SWIG/Lua for scripting

 ### Setup